agroportal/fairness/README.md

 Then press "Esc" and type ":wq" to save and exit

 ## Contact us
 Emna Amdouni, University of Montpellier (emna.amdouni@lirmm.fr).
-Clement Jonquet, University of Montpellier (jonquet@lirmm.fr) and Syphax Bouazzouni, University of Montpellier (syphax.bouazzouni@lirmm.fr).
+Syphax Bouazzouni, University of Montpellier (syphax.bouazzouni@lirmm.fr) and Clement Jonquet, University of Montpellier (jonquet@lirmm.fr).

 Your suggestions and comments are welcome.
 Thank you!